exercism/problem-specifications/exercises/split-second-stopwatch/instructions.md

 - Stop: stop (pause) time tracking
 - Current lap: the time tracked for the current lap
 - Previous laps: the times of all previously recorded laps
-- Reset: reset the current lap and clear previous laps
+- Reset: stop time tracking, reset the current lap, and clear all previously recorded laps
 - Lap: add the current lap time to the previous laps and start a new lap